emencia/django-blog-lotus/docs/install.rst

     constraint which lead to consume random objects and may lead to empty remaining object queue.

-    So this command may fails depending object lengths.
+    So this command may fails depending object lengths you required.